• Skip to primary navigation

 Steve Parisio, Big Indian Wilderness.
 Photo by John Franklin.

-This year’s Catskill Environmental Research and Monitoring (CERM) Conference from October 22-24, 2025 will offer two field trip opportunities.
+The 2025 Catskill Environmental Research and Monitoring (CERM) Conference from October 22-24 offered two field trip opportunities.
 Field trips allow researchers and managers to dialogue with each other across disciplines about potential collaborations.

 Field Trip 1 – In the Shelter of the Mountains: Native People and Catskill Mountain Ecosystems